 If you’re used to taking some time around the holidays to make resolutions for your personal happiness in the new year, why not try doing the same for your business?
-There’s a lot about 2021 that is currently hard to predict, but making real, actionable goals for your business can help fight the uncertainty and introduce some stability to your year.
+There’s a lot about 2023 that’s hard to predict, but making real, actionable goals for your business can help fight the uncertainty and introduce some stability to your year.
 Here are a few business resolution ideas to get you started.

 1. Use the buddy system.

 Accountability is the name of the game when it comes to following through on resolutions.
 And finding a partner or a group to share in, or just check up on, your resolutions is a great way to stay accountable.